-Age enda Ite m Notes Action 6. val of Minutes Correction - 7.4 Ralph as vice chair, Lena as chair of EHFC. #2 from the 88th Annual General Meeting, Motion (for approval with correction): Kari EC Genera ai weeting, Second: Ray Ramdayal Second.
-Nay Namuayar All in favour.
+Age enda Ite m Notes Action 6. val of Minutes Correction - 7.4 Ralph as vice chair, Lena as chair of EHFC. #2 from the 88th Annual General Meeting, al Meeting, Motion (for approval with correction): Kari EC Second: Ray Ramdayal All in favour.
 Opposed.
-Carried.
-7. r Reports 7.1.
-National Executive Casey Neathway (National President) spoke to the report. #3 Council Report Question (Gary Tam) - As BC Branch Member, kudos for NEC and to Membership advocacy work.
+Carried. - 7. r Reports Constitution (Alatina Description) and to the ground #2 7.1.
+National Executive Casey Neathway (National President) spoke to the report. #3 Council Report Question (Gary Tam) - As BC Branch Member, kudos for NEC and to Membership to Membership advocacy work.
 How are we going to ensure accountability from director to membership?
 Announcement of initial three directors, then recent advocacy director again.
 Feels membership is unclear on accountability and transparency on appointment/competition for director positions.
 How will NEC ensure this?
-Answer - Recruitment was shared via social media and listserv.
+Analysis Describes out was about discossist and discossist Answer - Recruitment was shared via social media and listserv.
 Interview and rubric for each applicant.
 Assess involvement with CIPHI, Advocacy work, and general credentials.
 Open to thoughts on improvement as some members may have missed it.
-Improvement as some members may have missed it.
-Announcement of moving away from ListServe to MaiChimp and process.
+Amount of maning over from ListCome to MaiChigan and Announcement of moving away from ListServe to MaiChimp and process.
 Access for members, then call out for non-members.
 Rollout by January 1, 2024.
 Policy work to support this shift is underway.
 Comment - Cameron Weighill - should be using MSC as it covers members only, not listserv.
 7.2.
-Board of Gary Tam (BOC Chair) spoke to the report. #4 Certification Report to No questions on report 7.2 Membership 7.3.
+Board of Gary Tam (BOC Chair) spoke to the report. #4 Certification , , , , , , , , , , , , , , , , , , , , Report to No questions on report Membership 7.3.
 Council of Camron Weighill (CoPE Chair) spoke to the report. #5 Professional Experience Question - Would yoga count as a mental health activity?
-Report to Question · would yoga count as a mental mealth activity: Membership Answer (Cameron Weighill) - Yes, provided the description aligns with P the requirement of the hours.
-7.4.
-Environmental Health Ralph Stanley (EHFC vice-chair) spoke to the report. #6 Foundation of No questions on the report.
-Canada Report to Membership
+Report to Membership Answer (Cameron Weighill) - Yes, provided the description aligns with 7 / Environmental the requirement of the hours.
+Ralph Stanley (EHFC vice-chair) spoke to the report. #6 7.4.
+Environmental Health naiph Stainey (Effective-chair) spoke to the report. #0 Foundation of No questions on the report.
+Canada Report The questions on the report to Membership ro membersinh 1